 G Color, I1 clarity diamond that looks cloudy and has surface reaching feathers – $3,520

 It’s no coincidence that these are the kind of stones that often appear in “blow-out” sales where prices are ridiculously low.
-Why do you think that jewelry stores can afford to market their inventory at “80% off” sale prices?
-The truth is, most jewelers aren’t giving discounts, they are just offering lower quality stones for sale.
+After all, why do you think jewelry stores can afford to market their inventory at “80% off” sale prices?

 This is a question no one else can answer but yourself.
-With the kind of money involved in diamond purchases, I think it is wise to give yourself more time to ponder before committing to a purchase.
+With the relatively big sums of money involved in a diamond purchase, I think it is wise to give yourself more time to think over what you want before you start to shop.

 With that understanding in place, we will dig deeper into selecting slightly included diamonds and highlight the things to take note of on the next page…